linode/ai-quickstart-mistral/docs/api-usage.md

 # API Usage

-AI Quickstart - Minstral LLM provides a fully OpenAI-compatible REST API endpoint, making it a drop-in replacement for OpenAI's API.
+AI Quickstart - Mistral LLM provides a fully OpenAI-compatible REST API endpoint, making it a drop-in replacement for OpenAI's API.
 Simply change your `BASE_URL` to point to your instance.

 ## Endpoint